-- 2.2.
-Digital section: GMRT Wideband Backend (GWB) for 16 antennas, dual polarisation: Note: any 16 antennas can be connected to the digital back-end by rearranging the input cables to the correlator room, on the wall panel. - 2.2.1.
-Interferometric modes:
+2.3.
+GMRT Wideband Backend (GWB) for 16 antennas, dual polarisation:

+Note: any 16 antennas can be connected to the digital back-end by rearranging the input cables to the correlator room, on the wall panel.

-- (a) Total intensity and full polar modes for 100/200 MHz BW choices and total intensity mode for 400 MHz BW. - (b) Total intensity narrow bandwidth spectral line modes (details to be specified in the SOP for the GWB) - 2.2.2.
-Beam modes (can be in parallel with the interferometric mode 2.2.1.a): - (a) Total intensity mode for one IA and one PA beam for 100/200/400 MHz BW. - (b) Full polar mode for one PA beam for 100/200/400 MHz BW. - (c) Range of choices for integration time (and number of channels) details specified separately in a table in the SOP for the GWB.
+- 2.3.1.
+Interferometric modes: - (a) Total intensity and full polar modes for 100/200 MHz BW choices and total intensity mode for 400 MHz BW. - (b) Total intensity narrow bandwidth spectral line modes (details as specified in the SOP for the GWB) - 2.3.2.
+Beam modes (can be in parallel with the interferometric mode 2.2.1.a): - (a) Total intensity mode for one IA and one PA beam for 100/200/400 MHz BW. - (b) Full polar mode for one PA beam for 100/200/400 MHz BW. - (c) Range of choices for integration time (and number of channels) details specified separately in a table in the SOP for the GWB. - 2.3.3.
+Upto 16K spectral channels for most of the above modes (for extreme combinations of number of channels and integration times, may not work reliably for lack of i/o or recording capabilities). - 2.4.
+Common back-end features: - 2.4.1.
+Phasing of the antennas using standard procedure (additional mode called "wideband phasing" likely to be available - to be specified separately).

-2.2.3.
-Common features:

-- (a) Upto 16 K spectral channels for most of the above modes (for extreme combinations of number of channels and integration times, may not work reliably for lack of i/o or recording capabilities). - (b) Phasing of the antennas using standard procedure (additional mode called "wide-band phasing" likely to be available to be specified separately). - (c) Standard power equalisation scheme for balancing the power levels for all working antennas, using the GAB attenuators. - (d) Recommended settings of GAB LO for some "standard modes" of observing for L-band (full band and sub-bands) and 250-500 systems. - NOTE: It is to be understood that not all the modes and combinations specified above have been tested thoroughly, and there may be undiscovered issues in some of these.
-Part of the aim of this uGMRT release is to allow users to exercise the system for a thorough shake-down of the system. - 3.
-Offline data analysis and data back-up: The existing offline programmes such as listscan and gvfits can not be used for the uGMRT data.
-Separate set of offline utilities are made available for converting uGMRT data to FITS format.
+2.4.2.
+Standard power equalisation scheme for balancing the power levels for all working antennas, using the GAB attenuators.

+2.4.3.
+Recommended settings of GAB LO for some "standard modes" of observing for L-band (full band and sub-bands) and 250-500 systems.

+NOTE: It is to be understood that not all the modes and combinations specified above have been tested thoroughly, and there may be undiscovered issues in some of these.
+Part of the aim of this uGMRT release is to allow users to exercise the system for a thorough shake-down of the system.

+3. Offline data analysis and data back-up: The existing offline programmes such as listscan and gyfits have been upgraded for making it compatible with the uGMRT data.
 The data acquired will NOT be formally archived in the GMRT Observatory Archive (GOA); the observatory will try, on a best effort basis, to have an informal back-up copy of the data.
 Proposers will thus have the final responsibility of backing up and saving their data from the uGMRT observations.

-2.5 Upgrade activities & science observations during GMRT Observing Cycle 30
+2.5 Upgrade activities & science observations during GMRT Observing Cycle 31